 If you want to see the inside of their house, unfold the paper.

-Because everyone cuts each part a little different, it’s so fun at the end of the story to see how everyone’s pumpkins turned out!
+And because everyone cuts each part a little different, it’s so fun at the end of the story to see how everyone’s pumpkins turned out!